dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 => 0.1234
 ```

-In this knee pad, you have created an instance of a ruby random number generator, and then replace its friend method with one that returns a can value.
+In this snippet, you have created an instance of a Ruby random number generator, and then replace its `rand` method with one that returns a can value.

- you can also use a partial double as a spy using the `expect().to have_received` form
+You can also use a partial double as a spy using the `expect().to have_received` form

 ```ruby
 irb(main):009> allow(Dir).to receive(:mktmpdir).and_yield('/path/to/tmp')